nidble/minim_alarm/README.md

   >
 </a>

-## What is Inim Alarm ?
+## What is Minim Alarm ?

-Inim Alarm is a custom component to connect your Inim Alarm with [Home Assistant][home-assistant].
+Minim Alarm is a custom component to connect your Minim Alarm with [Home Assistant][home-assistant].

-Inim Alarm target is to provide you with all the sensors and the Alarm control panel of [Home Assistant][home-assistant] needed to manager your system.
+Minim Alarm target is to provide you with all the sensors and the Alarm control panel of [Home Assistant][home-assistant] needed to manager your system.

 ### Features

-- List all the Binary Sensors expsosed by Inim
+- List all the Binary Sensors expsosed by Minim
 - Create your Alarm control panel using your custom scenarios
 - Manage the configuration via GUI